Priscy94/Quality-queens-wk-6-1-bookstore/docs/tests/test_plan.md

 - Any security/A11y compliance defects are Critical.

 ### If exit criteria pass:
-- testing is complete and product may proceed to release.
+- Testing is complete and product may proceed to release.